jmonlong/PopSV/ClusterManagement.md

 R CMD BATCH --no-save --no-restore "<%= rscript %>" /dev/stdout
 ```

-Placeholders are in the form of `<%= resources$walltime %>`. *BatchJobs* will insert there the element define by `walltime` element in the `resources` list (see later).
+Placeholders are in the form of `<%= resources$walltime %>`. *BatchJobs* will insert there the value defined by `walltime` element in the `resources` list (see later in `submitJobs` command).
 Although you most likely won't have to change these placeholders, you might need to update the lines if your cluster uses a different syntax.
+For example, in our cluster, we need to give an ID for our lab with `-A`.

 ### Parser functions